sauce-code/cuckoo/README.md

 This is an adaption of Peter Österlund's CuckooChess 1.12, see http://hem.bredband.net/petero2b/javachess/index.html

-The source code provided is a java maven eclipse project.
+The source code provided is a java maven eclipse project in utf-8.

 The program, except for the chess font, is copyrighted by Peter Österlund, and is available as open source under the GNU GPL v3 license.